A look at FAN EXPO PHILADELPHIA

 I was never a fan of open paneled areas as it gave me the feeling that it wasn't as special if everyone could see it.
 Having a "Big event feel" should be disclosed and private much like panels you see in other major con events.

-Despite the setup, the panels were a success and that the guest were very entertaining.
+Despite the set-up, the panels were a success, and the guests were very entertaining.

 I enjoyed every one of them as they provided some memorable (and in my case milestone) moments.

-And of course no convention would not be complete without the appearance of cosplayers and Philly definitely represented.
+And of course, no convention would be complete without the appearance of cosplayers and Philly represented.